 More Information and Helpful Links:

-Information courtesy of the Michigan Department of Community Health, the US Center for Disease Control (CDC) and US Youth Soccer
+Information courtesy of the Michigan Department of Health and Human Services, the US Centers for Disease Control and Prevention (CDC) and US Youth Soccer

 Concussion Lawsuit Resolution Read US Soccer Press Release Read Joint Statement & US Soccer Player Safety Campaign FAQs Recognize to Recover US Soccer Concussion Initiative US Soccer Recognize to Recover FAQs